 Once Rend Lake gets its system back on line, it will take several hours for water to reach Marion.

-According to a Facebook post from the Marion Police Department, graduation was still set to go on Thursday night.
-Portable restrooms will be available.
+According to a Facebook post from the Marion Police Department, graduation was set to go on Thursday night at Rent One Park.
+Portable restrooms were available.

 Frankfort Community Unit School District No. 168 remained open Thursday for normal school hours.
 According to a statement from Superintendent Matt Donkin, school officials are boiling water and “conserving as best as we can.”

 The City of Carbondale issued a statement reminding residents in affected communities that it is unaffected and has a bulk fill station at the city's water treatment plant.
 Anyone who would like to fill up there should call the Carbondale Water Treatment Plant at 618-457-3241 or the 24-hour hotline at 618-529-1731.